mpraes/business_scenario_trucks_pipelines_fabric/README.md

 # Data Engineering Pipelines created on Ms Fabric

 ## Project Overview
 This project implements data engineering pipelines using Microsoft Fabric for processing and analyzing ice truck data.
 The solution leverages modern data engineering practices and Microsoft's Fabric platform for efficient data processing and analytics.
+This is kind of Lakehouse Architecture, but some silver table should be like gold layers to people who consumes.

 ## Project Structure
 ```